 Castor oil for producing lubricants, coatings, and cosmetics

-Starch or sugarcane derivatives for packaging and surfactants These feedstocks are renewable, biodegradable, and help reduce dependency on fossil fuels.
+These feedstocks are renewable, biodegradable, and help reduce dependency on fossil fuels.

 Many chemical plants are adopting ZLD systems to treat and recycle wastewater, ensuring no liquid waste leaves the facility.
 Waste heat recovery, solvent recycling, and solid waste segregation are also being implemented.